davedoesdev/fold/README.md

 - Like Weave each subnet is fully isolated &mdash; Fold sets up the necessary firewall rules.
 - Supports custom configuration data per VM using DNS TXT records.
 Useful for service discovery in multi-VM applications.
 - Mix docker containers with VMs - they can talk to each other over the same Weave network.
+- Inter-operates with weaveDNS: VMs lookup Weave records and containers can lookup Fold records.
 - Full IPv6 support.
 - Supports [KVM](http://www.linux-kvm.org/page/Main_Page) and [Capstan](http://osv.io/capstan/) for lightweight VMs.